 It might be easier to plop down your credit card, but you’ll be surprised at just how easy it is to make these.
 They’re great for spicing up your meals with a little added flavor, and they make excellent gifts as well.

-Herb-infused olive oil is ideal for using in salad dressings, adding to pasta, drizzling on pizza, or even for dipping delicious artisan bread as an appetizer.
+Herb-infused olive oil is ideal for using in salad dressings, adding to pasta, drizzling on pizza, or for mixing with vinegar and cheese as a seasoned dip to serve with delicious artisan bread.
 You can make it for yourself, but you can also make a big batch for easy homemade gifts for your friends and family.

 Even if you are the laziest cook, you can totally make these at home.